comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

   feature: 2019_07_15/tgw.png
 ---

 At Comtravo we run our services in the cloud with [AWS](https://aws.amazon.com/).
-We've separated discrete services into their own VPCs and have been using VPC peering connections to allow the services to communicate with each other.
-We recently moved the entire network architecture to use AWS Transit Gateways which has reduced the maintenance overhead and increased the robustness of the setup.
+We run multiple environments each of which having their own VPCs.
+We have been using [VPC-peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) connections to allow our microservices to communicate with shared services.
+We recently moved the entire network architecture to use [AWS Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/) which has reduced the maintenance overhead and increased the robustness of the setup.

 ## Managing Multiple Environments

-All our test and production environments are orchestrated mostly by [Terraform](https://www.terraform.io/).
+All our environments (test, qa and production) are orchestrated mostly by [Terraform](https://www.terraform.io/).
 The environments are spread across multiple AWS accounts which are all part of the same overall organization.
-We maintain [VPC](https://aws.amazon.com/vpc/) level isolation between environments; services running inside the environments (databases and microservice endpoints) are further isolated into their own VPCs.
+We maintain [VPC](https://aws.amazon.com/vpc/) level isolation between environments; In our test environments both the databases and microservices reside within the same VPC; In qa and prod environment, our databases and microservices are in seperate VPCs.

 Splitting the different services and environments into separate VPCs gives us good isolation between the environments, it also gives us the ability to create and destroy environments on-demand.
 However, some services are shared across all environments and some method of access between the VPCs needs to be established.
 From time to time we also need to perform admin tasks securely on databases or investigate why an EC2 instance is behaving abnormally.
 In such cases, one might want to login to servers in a specific VPC, so we need to maintain easy access to all of the active VPCs in the overall architecture, while keeping the number of possible attack vectors low.